 ABOUT OUR SANCTUARY

-The Batu Kapal Conservation Sanctuary is in North Sumatra, in a critical wildlife buffer zone on private landholdings, adjacent to the UNESCO World Heritage Listed Gunung Leuser National Park, the last place on earth where orangutans, elephant, rhinoceros and tigers co-exist in the wild.
+The Batu Kapal Conservation Sanctuary is in North Sumatra, in a critical wildlife buffer zone on private landholdings in the Leuser Ecosystem, adjacent to the UNESCO World Heritage Listed Gunung Leuser National Park, the last place on earth where orangutans, elephant, rhinoceros and tigers co-exist in the wild.

 Our sanctuary is 20 minutes by motor bike or a 1 hour walk from the Bukit Lawang village, in the heart of the Sumatran jungle on the tranquil Landak River, ensuring you will feel a world away from the hustle and bustle of village life, as soon as you arrive in this hidden paradise.